-Marcus served in the Union Army during the Civil War as a member of the 138th Pennsylvania Infantry, Company F. He was promoted to corporal.
-He and his brother Hiram, a private, officially were mustered out of service on June 23, 1865 at Washington, DC
+Little else about his military service is known.
+He and his brother Hiram, a private, officially were mustered out of service on June 23, 1865 at Washington, DC.

 The year after the war ended, Marcus was named in Oscela Lewis's book History of the One Hundred and Thirty-eighth Regiment, Pennsylvania Volunteer Infantry.

 In December 1866, when he was 24 years of age, Marcus wedded 16-year-old Mary E. Shirer (April 25, 1850-1938), also spelled "Shirey," the daughter of George and Sarah (Troutman) Shirer of Bedford County and granddaughter of Benjamin and Catharine Troutman.
 The ceremony was held in the home of Mary's parents in Juniata Township, with justice of the peace David Miller officiating.
 A story about their wedding in the Bedford Inquirer noted that the groom was "late of Company F, 138th Regiment of Pennsylvania volunteers."
 It also noted that Mary's grandmother was "the mother, grand-mother and great-grand-mother of 150 children and is not yet 70 years of age.
 We are happy to say that the whole relationship, with a single exception, vote the Republican ticket."

 The children the couple produced were James R. May, Sarah Catherine Philson, Elizabeth "Lizzie" Hillegas and Adam May.